A House for Your Hermit Crab

 Unidentified tan shell

-Uncomfortable shells!
-Uh-oh!
-These shells should be avoided.
+Your crab will thank you a hundred times over if you stay away from Muffin shells and Tonna shells.
 The chances are high that if you have any of these shells lying about, it is because your crab left them behind without so much as a backwards glance as soon as you gave him or her an alternative from either of the categories above!
 They are uncomfortable for our 'spoiled' crabs because they either are thin-walled and do not offer much protection from the elements, or perhaps the coil of the shell is awkward for the crab to maneuver.
 Whatever the reason, if your crab is wearing one of these, please endeavor to find him/her a more suitable home from the selections in the previous two categories!
-Your crab will thank you a hundred times over!
+Tonna shells in particular are waaay too thin to stand up to the rigors of happy and healthy hermit crabs.
+Retailers offer them at a lower price than other shells but don't be fooled!
+The extra money you spend on one turbo is worth having to buy five tonnas and then send them back because of holes in them and/or crab disinterest.

-Ecuadorian shells: Suiting our bright-eyed rambunctious little friends!
+Shells for Ecuadorian and C. rugosus: Suiting our bright-eyed rambunctious little friends!

-As you read in the previous page, Ecuadorian crabs prefer shells with more of a slit-shaped opening.
+As you read in the previous page, Ecuadorian crabs (and also crabs of the species C. Rugosus, commonly called Ruggies) prefer shells with more of a slit-shaped opening.
 Specifically, they adore shells from their native environment.

-If you are looking for a shell for your Ecuadorian crab, your best source is the pet store where you bought him or her.
-The sad fact is that since many pet stores don't know how to take care of Ecuadorians correctly, there will probably be empty shells available for your Ecuadorians at home.
+If you are looking for a shell for either of these species, your best source is the pet store where you bought him or her.
+The sad fact is that since many pet stores don't know how to take care of these crabs correctly, so there will probably be a fish bowl or other container of empty shells at the pet store from hermies who have died there.
+Pick out one that seems to fit your crab and sterilize it well once you get home.

 The picture below will help you find an ideal shell for your Ecuadorian crab.
 It compares an 'ideal' purple-claw crab shell with an 'ideal' Ecuadorian crab shell.
 Note in particular the shape of the shell opening.